intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 > INFO results: {'loss': 0.6932533979415894, 'acc Top1Accuracy': 0.7544000148773193}
 ## Run as Spark on Kubernetes Mode

-Note: If you want spark standalone mode, please refer to [standalone/README.md][standalone].
+WARNING: If you want spark standalone mode, please refer to [standalone/README.md][standalone].
 But it is not recommended.

 Follow the guide below to run Spark on Kubernetes manually.
 Alternatively, you can also use Helm to set everything up automatically.
 See [kubernetes/README.md][helmGuide].